Cricut Explore Guide

 What is the Cricut machine and what can I do with it?

 The Cricut is a tool used to cut out shapes and designs from paper and various other materials.
-Read more details about the Cricut machine here.
+Get even more details about what is the Cricut machine.

 How does the Cricut machine work

 The Cricut takes digital files ideas on your computer via Cricut Design Space and cuts, scores, or draws the design onto your material.
 It is pretty amazing what can be created, and the more you make the more projects you will think to make next.
 Find the details on how the Cricut machines work here.

 Can I upload my own images with Cricut?

 Yes you can – and for free, which is what I loved about the Cricut Explore over previous cutting machines.
 See my tutorial on how to upload your own images here.
 You can also upload SVG files you purchased or got for free from other sites!

 What different materials can I cut with the Cricut?